Need for Official Acknowledgement

 I am however, exploring into the correlation between the severity of autism and intervals of burnt out.
 I thought I was coping better than most Aspies.
 I did, because I didn’t go out.
 If, however, I shift the timeline to before I was working from home.
 It revealed a very different scenario.

-When I had to go out and meet people, I usually suffered a down time for a few days afterward.
-It had always been like that; that’s why it’s very demanding to have tight schedule for social events.
-The more tightly the social activities are scheduled, the more down time I have to pay back after that.
+When I had to go out and meet people, I usually suffered a downtime for a few days afterward.
+It had always been like that; that’s why it’s very demanding to have a tight schedule for social events.
+The more tightly the social activities are scheduled, the more downtime I have to pay back after that.

 When I was working in a corporate environment, I didn’t go out on weekends.
 It was extremely demanding to have to go out after work.
 I experienced high volume and frequency of burnt out and shutdown.

 I couldn’t hold a job for a long time.
 The longest employment was three years, during which, I was taken ill every week – I suspect to be psychosomatic.
-I always had a shutdown period between employments, because it was just too much, and I knew I will not function properly if I had to return to the workforce immediately.
-Each shutdown lasted from half a year to 1.5 years.
+I always had a shutdown period between employment, because it was just too much, and I knew I will not function properly if I had to return to the workforce immediately.
+Each shutdown lasted for half a year to 1.5 years.
 My mother had always knew I suffered tremendously with working for/with others.
 She had never urged me to find a job.
-My real reason to leave the employment was almost always difficulty with a person, or some people.
-Work was never difficult, I was always able to excel in performance in any job I held – that was one of the problems that caused difficult working relationship with others.
+My real reason to leave the employment was almost always about the difficulty with a person or some people.
+Work was never difficult, I was always able to excel in performance in any job I held – that was one of the problems that caused a difficult working relationship with others.

 My burnt out rate has always been high.
 I just didn’t take those into account before concluding that I was only mildly autistic.